The field of Church Ministries includes the subjects of Evangelism, Missions, Pastoral Ministry, and Preaching.

 The course is a practical study of the biblical, theological, and historical basis for evangelism.
 Students will be exposed to both academic and practical aspects of the discipline.
 Through supervised field experiences, class activities and special studies, students are expected to enhance their skill for organizing and promoting a program of evangelism in a local church.
 Through lecture, discussion, additional research, and reading students are expected to develop a theology of evangelism.

-EV 512 Biblical Evangelism and Disciple-Making (Every Semester)
+EV 512 Biblical Evangelism and Disciple-Making (Every Fall, Spring, and Summer)

 This course is designed to provide advanced study of Biblical principles and theory for Christian evangelism, outreach, and discipleship.
 The course uses regular field ministry to give attention to the development of communication and evaluation skills and effective methods for training others in evangelism and outreach.
 The course includes student exposure to persons within varied cultural and social contexts.
 Attention is given to selected spiritual disciplines such as giving, witnessing, and serving.
 Prerequisite: PM 312, PM 514, EV 311, or EV 511.

 EV 521 Special Studies in Evangelism (As Needed)